 Continuity of Operations Plan (COOP): refers to the management policies and procedures at the enterprise level to respond and recover from a major incident.

-This is a brief primer of some of the key terminology that is integral to understanding how you need to prepare your business in the event of a disaster.
-By clearly understanding this basic terminology, you are ready to take the next step and start considering how to best approach protecting your business.
+This is a brief primer of some of the key terminology, for more terms, check our glossary page in our support section.
+These terms are integral to understanding how you can prepare your business in the event of a disaster.
+With a clear understanding of this basic terminology, you are ready to take the next step and start considering how to best approach protecting your business.

 KingsBridgeBCP offers businesses of all sizes BCP Software Solutions and industry know how based on best practices.
 From a FREE Edition to a Platinum Edition there is a Shield for everyone.
 Our software packages are customized to meet the wide range of our customers’ needs, ensuring we deliver the best value in every project.
 To learn more about KingsBridge click here.